Publishing Digital (Electronic) Website Launches

 In keeping with Netiquette standards, Warren provided an "unsubscribe" link for those not wanting to receive future notices of the Bible study.

-Graphic Design Alone Used to Launch a Site
+Graphic Design Magazine Used to Launch a Site

-Keeping with TIME's title font and bold red borders, Warren added two thumbnail images at the top and a large fantasy image of WCD's office in the middle; included two composite images he created; entered the magazine's date, headlines, and subheads using its customary fonts and styles; and provided 17 links to his site's featured pages.
+Keeping with TIME's title font and bold red borders, Warren: added a round, red, 3D badge to the large fantasy image of WCD's office; included a composite image he created; entered the magazine's date, headlines, and subheads using customary fonts and styles; and provided numerous realtime links to his site's featured pages.

-Try clicking the magazine image now to enlarge it; after it opens, click some of the web page links that allow you to open the site's two most popular pages: (1) WCD's home page and (2) a page featuring a wall calendar Warren created titled "God Is Talking, Are You Listening?"
+Try clicking the magazine image now to enlarge it; after it opens, click some of the web page links that allow you to open the site's two most popular pages: (1) WCD's dynamic Home page and (2) a page presenting a wall calendar that Warren created titled "God Is Talking, Are You Listening?"
 He believes you'll enjoy his soul-searching calendar.

-Would you like to appear on the cover of TIME magazine?
+Would you like your photo to appear on the cover of TIME magazine?
 Warren can make that possible if you have a few great photos and a personal story to tell.

 An E-Broadcast Announces the Launch of New Web Pages